tiam4tt/TextMining_TitleGeneration/README.md

 # Scientific Title Generation using transformer-based seq2seq models

 ## About the project
 This project ultilitzes transformer-based seq2seq models from [Hugging Face](https://huggingface.co/) to generate titles for a given abstract of a scientific publication, preferably in the field of machine learning.
-The project was assigned as a part of the course "Text Mining" at the University of Science - VNUHCM.
+The project was assigned as a part of the course **Text Mining** at the University of Science - VNUHCM.

 ---